Thynix/pyProbe/README.md

 * `start`: Starts the probe if it is not already running.
 * `stop`: Stops the probe if it is running.
 * `restart`: Stops the probe if it is running, then starts it again.
-* `console`: Starts the probe and follows the log, then stops the probe on interrupt.
+* `console`: Restarts the probe and follows the log, and stops the probe on interrupt.
 * `log`: Follows the log.

 Configured with the self-documenting [`probe.config`](https://github.com/Thynix/pyProbe/blob/master/probe.config).